vladmirfox/pokeemerald-expansion/README.md

 - If you haven't set up a remote, run the command `git remote add RHH https://github.com/rh-hideout/pokeemerald-expansion`.
 - Once you have your remote set up, run the command `git pull RHH expansion/1.6.0`.

-## Who maintains the project?

-The project was originally started by DizzyEgg alongside other contributors.

-The project has now gotten larger and DizzyEgg is now maintaining the project as part of the ROM Hacking Hideout community.
-Some members of this community are taking on larger roles to help maintain the project.

 ### Please consider crediting the entire [list of contributors](https://github.com/rh-hideout/pokeemerald-expansion/wiki/Credits) in your project, as they have all worked hard to develop this project :)

+## There's a bug in the project.
+How do I let you guys know?
+Please submit any issues with the project [here](https://github.com/rh-hideout/pokeemerald-expansion/issues).
+Make sure that the issue wasn't reported by someone else by searching using the filters.

 ## Can I contribute even if I'm not a member of ROM Hacking Hideout?

 Yes!
 Contributions are welcome via Pull Requests and they will be reviewed by maintainers.
 Don't feel discouraged if we take a bit to review your PR, we'll get to it.

+## Who maintains the project?

+The project was originally started by DizzyEgg alongside other contributors.

+The project has now gotten larger and DizzyEgg is now maintaining the project as part of the ROM Hacking Hideout community.
+Some members of this community are taking on larger roles to help maintain the project.

 ## What is ROM Hacking Hideout?